TrevisCloud/treviscloud/README.md

 As a hybrid Frontend + Security Engineer, I combine creative coding and UI design with hands-on skills in cybersecurity, infrastructure, and cloud.
 I'm equally comfortable building expressive user interfaces with **React** and **3D animation tools** as I am auditing networks and securing systems using **Linux, Packet Tracer, and Wireshark**.
-Below is a breakdown of the tools and technologies I use across both disciplines.....
+Below is a breakdown of the tools and technologies I use across both disciplines.

 ---